Sustainable Communities Partnership - Partners

 Columbia Valley Park and Recreation District

-For the 2020/2021 academic year, SCP is partnering with the Columbia Valley Park and Recreation District.
-Through this partnership, students from the WWU course ENVS 475 ‘Community Engagement and Participatory Methods’, taught by Dr. Tammi Laninga, and an additional graduate student will draft a Comprehensive Park Plan and engage the Columbia Valley community in a public participation campaign for the District.
+During the 2020/2021 academic year, SCP partnered with the Columbia Valley Park and Recreation District.
+Dr. Tammi Laninga’s ENVS 475 ‘Community Engagement and Participatory Methods’ students and one graduate student drafted a Comprehensive Park Plan and engaged the Columbia Valley community in a public participation campaign for the District.

-For the 2020/2021 academic year, SCP will assist Whatcom County with the implementation of coordinated climate change policy across the jurisdictional landscape.
-Through this partnership, SCP and Whatcom County intend to support the Small Cities of Whatcom County with incorporation of climate change goals, objectives, and policies into their comprehensive planning process.
-One WWU graduate student intern and Tammi Laninga’s WWU course, ENVS 374: Land Use Regulation, will engage in this partnership.
+In the 2020/2021 academic year, SCP assisted Whatcom County with the implementation of coordinated climate change policy across the jurisdictional landscape.
+Through this partnership, SCP and Whatcom County supported the Small Cities of Whatcom County with incorporation of climate change goals, objectives, and policies into their comprehensive planning process.

 City of Arlington